 If pregnant, a physician statement that will verify due date

 An applicant/participant must meet specific income guidelines to participate in WIC.
 The Ohio WIC program income guidelines are equal to185% of the HHS poverty income guidelines.

 In order to be eligible for WIC, the gross countable income of the economic unit, of which the applicant/participant is a member, must be less than or equal to the Ohio WIC program income guidelines for economic unit size.

 Location: 333 Putnam Avenue, Zanesville OH 43701

 Join us for our monthly Breastfeeding Cafe (Breastfeeding Support Group)!
 Its held every month, from 10am-12pm, at the Muskingum County WIC office on 333 Putnam Avenue.
 The group is open to all current and past breastfeeding moms and pregnant women.
 For more information: 454-5040 or Find us on Facebook: Muskingum County Breastfeeding Moms.

 Infant Feeding Classes

-Infant Feeding Options class is held the first and third Tuesday of the month, from 10-11am and 2-3pm.
+Infant Feeding Options class is held the first and third Tuesdays of the month, from 10-11am and from 3-4pm.
 Learn what every infant needs to start healthy eating habits for the rest of their lives.
 We will cover what to expect with breastfeeding, pumping and formula feeding your infant.

-Infant Feeding for the First Year class is offered on the second Tuesday of the month, from 10-1030am and 2-230pm and on the fourth Tuesday of the month, from 10-1030am.
+Infant Feeding for the First Year class is offered on the second and fourth Tuesdays of the month, from 10-10:30am and from 3-3:30pm.
 Learn how and when to introduce baby foods and cereal to your infant.
 The class will cover how to properly use a bottle/cup, safety concerns like choking, and common infant food allergies.